 General corporate items.
-Interest and dividend income decreased in 1999 compared to 1998 due primarily to a lower level of funds available for investment.
-Dividend distributions from The Amalgamated Sugar Company LLC are dependent in part upon the LLC's results of operations, and the Company received \$11.7 million of dividend distributions from the LLC in the first six months of 1999 compared to \$12.1 million in the first six months of 1998.
+Interest and dividend income decreased in the first nine months of 1999 compared to the first nine months of 1998 due primarily to a lower level of funds available for investment, partially offset by a higher level of dividend distributions received from The Amalgamated Sugar Company LLC.
+Interest and dividend income in the third quarter of 1999 was higher than the third quarter of 1998 due primarily to a higher level of LLC dividend distributions, partially offset by a lower level of funds available for investment.
+Dividend distributions from The Amalgamated Sugar Company LLC are dependent, in part, upon the LLC's results of operations.
+The Company received \$17.6 million of distributions from the LLC in the first nine months of 1999 compared to \$12 million in the first nine months of 1998 (\$5.9 million and nil in the third quarter of 1999 and 1998, respectively).
 Based on the LLC's current projections, the Company currently expects aggregate dividend distributions from the LLC in calendar 1999 will be higher than the \$18.4 million received in calendar 1998.
 Despite the higher level of LLC distributions expected to be received in 1999 compared to 1998, aggregate general corporate interest and dividend income is expected to be lower in 1999 compared to 1998 due primarily to a lower level of funds available for investment.

-Securities transaction gains in both periods include gains related to the disposition of a portion of the shares of Halliburton common stock held by the Company when certain holders of the Company's LYONs debt obligation exercised their right to exchange their LYONs for such Halliburton shares.
-Any additional exchanges in 1999 or beyond would similarly result in additional securities transaction gains.
-Securities transactions gains in the second quarter of 1999 also include an aggregate \$.6 million gain from the sale of certain available-for-sale marketable securities.
+Securities transaction gains in both periods include gains related to the disposition of a portion of the shares of Halliburton common stock held by the Company when certain holders of the Company's LYONs debt obligations exercised their right to exchange their LYONs for such Halliburton shares.
+Any additional exchanges in 1999 or later would similarly result in additional securities transaction gains.
+Securities transactions gains in 1999 also include an aggregate \$.6 million second quarter gain from the sale of certain available-for-sale marketable securities.
 See Notes 3 and 9 to the Consolidated Financial Statements.

-NL's previously-reported \$20 million of proceeds from the disposal of its specialty chemicals business unit related to its agreement not to compete in the rheological products business is being recognized as a component of general corporate income (expense) ratably over the five-year non-compete period (\$1.7 million and \$2 million in the first six months of 1998 and 1999, respectively).
-See Note 9 to the Consolidated Financial Statements.
-Net general corporate expenses in the second quarter of 1998 includes an aggregate 32 million pre-tax charge associated to the settlement of two lawsuits.
+NL's previously-reported \$20 million of proceeds from the disposal of its specialty chemicals business unit related to its agreement not to compete in the rheological products business is being recognized as a component of general corporate income (expense) ratably over the five-year non-compete period (\$2.7 million and \$3 million in the first nine months of 1998 and 1999, respectively).
+Net general corporate expenses in 1998 includes an aggregate \$32 million second quarter pre-tax charge associated to the settlement of two lawsuits.

 Interest expense.
 Interest expense decreased in 1999 compared to 1998 due primarily to a lower average level of outstanding indebtedness (primarily related to NL's Senior Secured Discount Notes redeemed in October 1998).
-Interest expense is expected to continue to be lower during the remainder of 1999 compared to the same periods in 1998.
+Interest expense is expected to continue to be lower during the fourth quarter of 1999 compared to the same period in 1998.